-The New York Times' 'The Truth Is' Campaign: Getting to the Story
+The New York Times' 'The Truth Is Hard' Campaign: Getting to the Story

 A wider circulation

-"The Truth Is" campaign, however, is a little different than a one-and-done product push.
+"The Truth Is Hard" campaign, however, is a little different than a one-and-done product push.
 Kopit Levin explains that it's simply the first in a long game to encourage the public to pay for news -- a complete category shift.
 "We did not enter into the current brand campaign with an expectation that we would change behavior quickly," she says.
 "This is brand work, it is not direct marketing work."

 Nevertheless, The Times experienced record subscription growth in the first quarter of 2017.
 Digital advertising also showed strong numbers.
 "There is a small number of people in the United States and a small number of people in the world who directly pay for news, and we are looking to change that," says Kopit Levien.
 "And that is a long game, and it's a game we intend to play for a while."